torvalds/linux/Documentation/spi/butterfly.rst

 The first cable connections will hook Linux up to one SPI bus, with the AVR and a DataFlash chip; and to the AVR reset line.
-This is all you need to reflash the firmware, and the pins are the standard Atmel "ISP" connector pins (used also on non-Butterfly AVR boards).
+This is all you need to reflash the firmware, and the pins are the standard Atmel "ISP" connector pins (used also on analn-Butterfly AVR boards).
 On the parport side this is like "sp12" programming cables.

 	======	  =============	  ===================